Skip to main content

 1

 Visit MN DNR license page.
-Create an account or sign in.
-Select deer/turkey/small game license.
-Apply for lottery permits as needed.
+Create account or sign in with your DNR customer number.
+Purchase Small Game base license + deer/turkey tags.
+Apply for lottery permits (bear, turkey, antlerless) during draw windows.
 Pay with credit/debit card (3% convenience fee).
 Tags mailed within 5-10 business days

 2